 The History of Bobotie

 After going down a rabbit hole of the origins of bobotie, reading stories of how the Dutch colonists brought it to the Cape and the Malays made it their own, to stories of physician and gourmet, C. Louis Leipoldt, claiming that Afrikaner dishes are not ‘authentic’ as the Dutch appropriated Indonesian cuisine – I have yet to find a concrete source.
 But it made me think: what does this mean for the preservation of cultures and the stories purveyed?

 That might seem a little ‘deep’ to some, but food is deeply personal.
-Some inherit trust funds, and some inherit valuable recipes, and whether you enjoy shrivelled grapes in your mince or not, bobotie falls under that category.
+Some inherit trust funds, and some inherit priceless recipes, and whether you enjoy shrivelled grapes in your mince or not, bobotie falls under that category.

+The History of Bobotie